jhwang73/Generations/README.md

 # Generations

 Watch organisms of a species interact to simulate generations.
-Scalable in what usable "species" and "ecosystems" are.
+Extensible in what usable "species" and "ecosystems" are.

 ## Getting Started